cam-carter/two-factor-auth-phx/second_draft.md

 `conn[:private]` is meant to be used by libraries and frameworks, such as `Plug.Conn`, to avoid writing to the user storage (the `:assigns` field).

-So inside of our `conn` lives a special `:private` map that keeps our deep, dark secrets about the session from the user instead of leaking this information through `conn[:assigns]`.
+So inside of our `conn` lives a special `:private` map that keeps our deep, dark secrets away from the user instead of leaking this information through `conn[:assigns]`.
 It's meant to be used by libraries, such as `Plug.Conn`, to avoid writing to `:assigns`.
 Take a gander:

 ```elixir
 %Plug.Conn{